 As citizens, we all hear about passenger car accidents on the news.
 But it is rarer to hear of accidents involving semi-trucks or 18 wheelers.
 These accidents are usually more serious because the commercial vehicles can carry more than 10,000 pounds.
 The truck itself, including the weight of the load, often exceeds 80,000 pounds.
 Passenger vehicles are only about 3,000 pounds.
 So it is easy to see how one of the bigger vehicles can be extremely damaging in an accident with the smaller ones.
 When a big rig is carrying hazardous cargo, the risk of death and massive injuries increases.

 Due to the catastrophic damage these vehicles can cause in an accident and the life-changing circumstances of resulting injuries, you need an aggressive Phoenix car accident lawyer.
-Your law team at Cantor Injury Lawyers will fight to gain the highest possible settlement for your injuries.
+Your law team at Hirsch & Lyon Accident Law will fight to gain the highest possible settlement for your injuries.

 Have you just been involved in a semi truck or car accident?
 Contact Us Immediately